scds/data-driven-stories/README.md

 # Data-Driven Stories
 Materials for the Relevant Research workshop: **Data-Driven Stories**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.githib.io/data-driven-stories) with GitHub Pages
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.githib.io/data-driven-stories) with GitHub Pages.

 Contributions by the following individuals: